Norwich, Connecticut: Education

 Elementary and middle school residents are zoned to Norwich Public Schools.
 The middle schools of Norwich are Teachers' Memorial Global Studies Middle School and Kelly STEAM Magnet Middle School.
 Norwich is also home to the Integrated Day Charter School, an alternative to the area of public schools.
 Despite Norwich Public Schools serving the district, since 2007 NPS has not operated a high school after Norwich High School was closed and repurposed.

 The Norwich Free Academy is the primary high school for students living in Norwich and several surrounding towns, including Bozrah, Canterbury, Franklin, Lisbon, Preston, Sprague, and Voluntown.
-The Norwich Free Academy was incorporated in 1855 by an act of the Connecticut Legislature, and operates as a privately endowed independent school governed by its Board of Trustees and funded by private, municipal, and state sources.
+The Norwich Free Academy was incorporated in 1855 by an act of the Connecticut Legislature, and operates as a privately endowed independent school governed by its board of trustees and funded by private, municipal, and state sources.
 In 2006, Sidney Frank donated $12 million to the Norwich Free Academy which resulted in the campus's newest building being named after him: the Sidney E. Frank Center for Visual and Performing Arts.

-Norwich Technical High School, A Connecticut Technical High School System School, also serves the area.
+Norwich Technical High School, a Connecticut Technical High School System School, also serves the area.
 This school is a public option to those within the Norwich area, and many other towns surrounding Norwich.
 To those within the Norwich area, transportation is provided by Norwich Public Schools via the same buses that serve Norwich Free Academy in the morning, and in the afternoon students are transported to Norwich Free Academy to use their buses to return home.

 Three Rivers Community College also serves the region.

+Economy

+Top employers

+Top employers in Norwich according to the town's 2022 Comprehensive Annual Financial Report: